 Moving From Coworking To A “Traditional” Office?
 A Case Study

 Renting your own long-term office space guarantees both privacy and the opportunity to create a physical brand.
 Most companies who take their own space have reached relative stability in their growth and don’t expect major fluctuations in their headcount.
 The emphasis is now on establishing a strong brand presence over the long haul and building up a company culture.
 Additionally, companies in certain industries, such as FinTech, may be required by the Monetary Authority of Singapore (MAS) to adhere certain regulations, including privacy requirements.
-Read our article about the factors to consider before finding a long-term space.
+Read our article about the factors to consider before finding a long-term, traditional office space.

 Dubbed as “traditional” office spaces, a long-term space can take a variety of forms in Singapore: be it a space in a high-quality office building (Grade A or B), a shophouse office space, or a high-tech industrial office, among other options.
 In this case study, we walk you through the journey of Hummingbird, an MAS-regulated FinTech darling, that moved from a coworking space to a shophouse space.
 They originally loved their coworking space because of its collaborative atmosphere, open setup, and beautiful design that complemented their brand aesthetic.
 Nonetheless, they encountered issues when it came to privacy.

 Hummingbird is a startup that grew very quickly to become a darling of the FinTech industry.
 They expanded to Singapore to establish their Asia headquarters with a nimble sales team of 15.
 It made sense for them to choose flexible space to set up quickly, keep costs low and build awareness in the local FinTech community.